sagar-viradiya/eazypermissions/README.md

 If you don't then library will throw `IllegalArgumentException` stating that you have to implement [`PermissionObserver`](https://github.com/sagar-viradiya/eazypermissions/blob/e1a36d5fb3ad487ac22da9b18e9b4c848cfcb74c/livedatapermission/src/main/java/com/eazypermissions/livedatapermission/PermissionManager.kt#L115)

 Library will take care of Activity/Fragment recreation so even if user rotates screen or due to some other reason if your Activity/Fragment gets recreated it will call `setupObserver` method to register new observer of LiveData.

+## Contributing
+Have suggestions for improvements and want to contribute? or Found any issues?
+Head over to [Contribution guidelines](CONTRIBUTING.md) to know more about contributing to this library.

 ## Screenshots of sample
 To do - Add screenshots once done with sample app